-Alpha Particle A heavy particle emitted from the nucleus of an atom.
-It consists of two protons and two neutrons, which is identical to the nucleus of a helium atom without orbital electrons.
+This term indicates the calculation of a detection limit includes of two protons and two neutrons, which is identical to the nucleus of a helium atom without orbital electrons.
 These heavy charged particles lose their energy very rapidly in matter.
 Thus, they are easily shielded by paper or the surface layer of skin.
 Alpha particles are only hazardous when they are internally deposited.